RobertTheGr8t/MC-Server/README.md

 # MC-Server

-1 - Start by <a href="https://launcher-files.modrinth.com/versions/0.6.0/windows/Modrinth App_0.6.0_x64_en-US.msi"> Downloading Modrinth </a>
+1 - Start by <a href="https://launcher-files.modrinth.com/versions/0.6.0/windows/Modrinth App_0.6.0_x64_en-US.msi"> Downloading and install Modrinth </a>

-2 - Log into Minecraft
+2 - Log into Minecraft on Modrinth

 3 - <a href="https://github.com/RobertTheGr8t/MC-Horror-Server/releases">Download</a> the Latest Server Pack from release